UKs Johnson Welcomes Second Child With Wife Carrie - UrduPoint

 "The couple would like to thank the brilliant NHS (National Health Service) maternity team for all their care and support," she added.

-The announcement comes as Johnson faces a backlash over the imposition of new coronavirus restrictions designed to curb the spread of the new Omicron variant.
+The announcement comes as he faces backlash over the imposition of new coronavirus restrictions designed to curb the spread of the new Omicron variant.

 He is also under pressure from the public after claims that Downing Street staff held a Christmas party last year in defiance of restrictions on social gatherings.

+His spokesman said Johnson would "take some time" off but the "particularly challenging time for the country" meant he would continue to lead the government.

+"You can expect the prime minister to take some time with his family," he told reporters.

-Thrice-married Johnson, 57, has four children from his second marriage to the lawyer Marina Wheeler, and now two with Carrie, 33, a former Conservative Party media adviser whom he wed in May.
+"As ever he needs to balance that with his responsibilities as prime minister and leading the country, which he will continue to do."
+Johnson, 57, has been married three times.
+He has four children from his second marriage to the lawyer Marina Wheeler, and now two with Carrie, 33, a former Conservative Party media adviser whom he wed in May.

 The couple's first child, Wilfred, was born in April last year, not long after Johnson was treated in hospital intensive care for Covid.